As a club sport at UW, we have to cancel all practices until further notice. Stay healthy.

 Union Bay Rowing Club (UBRC) is a registered club sport at the University of Washington.

 The club consists of students, faculty and staff who love rowing.
-Club members can expect to become skilled at both sweep rowing and sculling.
-We row 4’s, quads, doubles and pairs.
+We practice both sweep rowing and sculling in fours, quads, doubles and pairs.

 UBRC is a member organization of USRowing, entitling our members to organize and enter boats in local and regional regattas.
 The fall head-race season is particularly active in the Seattle area.